 - Having lost wages or injury severity undervalued

-- Feeling like you cannot seek a second opinion from another doctor (even though it’s your right)
+- Feeling like you cannot seek a second opinion from another doctor, even though it’s your right

-How Work Injuries Happen in Smyrna
+How Work Injuries Happen

 - Injuries from repetitive use of equipment or electronics, including computers